-Challenges of African Americans in WWII at Intrepid Sea, Air and Space Museum
+Challenges of African Americans in WWII at Intrepid Sea, Air & Space Museum

 This event has already taken place.
 Click here for the latest events.